Updated 25/11/2025

 You need to ensure the hole of the cone incense is in line with the hole of the incense holder to see the full backflow smoke effect.

-There are many different types of cone incenses in the market which all have the backflow effect.
+There are many different types of cone incenses in the market, which all possess the backflow effect.
 Below is our agarwood backflow incense.

 July 11, 2020